JefNewTech/dolibarr_public_stock_perso/README.md

 - Use one of the visual themes delivered with the plugin
 - Customize this theme or create yours (you need to know the [CSS](https://developer.mozilla.org/en/docs/Web/CSS) language)

+The module administration page allows you to set up all these options and also provides a link to the public page created.

+This plugin is available in the following languages :
+- Dutch
+- English
+- French

 ### Installation

 - Download the .zip archive